 The scheme went live on 21 November 2016, with any business, charity or public authority eligible to claim the grant towards the cost of installing charge points, as long as they have dedicated off-street parking for staff or fleet use.

 Installation will have to be carried out by an approved OLEV installer, just like the Electric Vehicle Homecharge Scheme (EVHS).
-Companies can claim the £300 for each socket, up to a maximum of 20 sockets.
+The contribution is limited to the 75% of purchase and installation costs, up to a maximum of £500 for each socket, up to a maximum of 20 across all sites for each applicant.

 Unlike the EVHS, there is no need for the company to have a plug-in vehicle on its books, but a need must be declared on application.
 That can include plans to add plug-in vehicles to the company’s fleet, or as an incentive to encourage uptake of plug-in vehicles amongst staff.